Vyral/shannon-doser/about.md

 ### Andy Olson

 With over 20 years of sales and marketing experience, Andy began his Real Estate career with Keller Williams in 2019.
 He has lived in the Kansas City area since moving from Nebraska where he graduated and attended college at Doane.
-Andy and his wife Jenny share 6 kids aged 12-20 and life by the family motto "Work hard, play hard."
+Andy and his wife Jenny share 6 kids aged 12-20 and life by the family motto “Work hard, play hard.”
 No one will work harder for his clients than Andy\!<br>&nbsp;

 ---